-Hydration is an important aspect of nutrition for everyone, and it is key in maintaining good health and overall well being.
-Monitor how much water you drink each day but also pay attention to your body for signs of dehydration, such as dark urine color and headaches.
-Simple physical tests can quickly and easily be performed at home, too, to identify your general hydration status.
+Hydration is an important aspect of nutrition for everyone, and it's key to maintain good health and overall well being.
+Monitor how much water you drink each day but also pay attention to your body for these four physical signs of hydration.

 Video of the Day

-If you are well-hydrated, your skin should rebound immediately after being pinched.
+If you are well-hydrated, your skin should have normal turgor, meaning it rebounds immediately after being pinched.
 Health professionals commonly use this method, known as the skin turgor test, to get a general idea of hydration status.
 However, it is possible to be well-hydrated and still test poorly due to various other factors, such as smoking, malnutrition or kidney failure.

 Your skin should take less than two seconds to return to its normal color after blanching when pressure is applied, if you are well-hydrated.
 This method, called the capillary refill test, is used to identify reduced blood flow in a localized area.
 With time, dehydration leads to vasoconstriction and reduced peripheral blood flow, increasing the time it takes for skin in areas such as nail beds to return to their normal color.
 When severely dehydrated, you might have a capillary refill time of four seconds or more.